Boss-Man-Dev/Banking/README_FIVEM.md

 This project is built with React + Vite.
 To use it in your FiveM server, follow these steps.

-## 1. Building the Project

-You need to compile the React code into static HTML/CSS/JS files that FiveM can read.

-1. Open the terminal.
-2. Run the build command with the relative base path flag (crucial for FiveM):
-    ```bash
-    npx vite build --base ./
-    ```
-3. This will create a `dist/public` folder containing `index.html` and an `assets` folder.

 ## 2. Creating the Resource

 1. Go to your FiveM server's `resources` directory.